Wantstocode/TollPlazaFinder/README.md

 # TollPlazaFinder
 This project is a Spring Boot application designed to determine toll plazas between two Indian pincodes.
-It integrates external APIs for route calculations, uses PostgreSQL (Dockerized) for data storage, and employs spatial queries for toll plaza identification.
+It integrates external APIs for route calculations, uses PostgreSQL (Dockerized) for data storage, and employs spatial queries for toll plaza identification.</br></br>

-🚀 How to Run the Project:
+## 🚀 How to Run the Project:

 📥 1.
 Clone the Repository
 git clone https://github.com/Wantstocode/TollPlazaFinder.git
 cd TollPlazaFinder